-Choose flowers and foliage that are easy to grow, good value, produce plenty of blooms and look as good in the ground as they do in a vase.
+Choose easy flowers and foliage that are quick to grow, good value, produce plenty of blooms and look as good in borders as they do in a vase.

 Keep in mind the end result and select flowers you love (otherwise you won't want to pick them!).
-Include a variety of shapes and textures, long, straight stems, some with scent, and even the colour scheme you want to complement inside your home.
-Use our guide to creating a garden colour scheme to find out more about this.
+Include a variety of shapes and textures, long, straight stems, some with scent, and even the color scheme you want to complement inside your home.

 Use some old-fashioned varieties for blousy, scented arrangements that will fill your senses, and don’t forget the value and beauty of foliage as well.

-You may like to take inspiration from the garden border or field side and look at how flowers grow, keeping the images in mind when arranging for harmonious or wild effects.
-Our tips for creating beautiful garden borders will help with this.
+You may like to take inspiration from garden borders or the field side and look at how flowers grow, keeping the images in mind when arranging for harmonious or wild effects.

-- Growing from seed is the most economical choice, and if you stagger sowings you will have blooms through the year.
+- Grow from seed: Growing from seed is the most economical choice, and if you stagger sowings you will have blooms through the year.
 Some flowers will need to be planted under cover in trays whilst others are best direct sown into the bed.
 Always check the sowing instructions on the seed packet.

 - Plan ahead: This will ensure a varied production – whether simple and architectural shapes or country style with old-fashioned scented favourites.

-- It is best to grow a mix of hardy and half-hardy annuals and biennials, with perennials as the backbone to your supply.
+- Add variety: It is best to grow a mix of hardy and half-hardy annuals and biennials, with perennials as the backbone to your supply.

-Why not also use your cutting garden to experiment with new plants and colours?
+Why not also use your cutting garden to experiment with new plants and colors?
 Include some bold shapes, maybe spiky eryngiums, flamboyant gladioli, or wispy and romantic forms, such as lacy ammi varieties.